Tomassoni 'literally turned everything into art'

 But as much as Tomassoni loved art, he also loved introducing it to others.

-“I hadn’t drawn anything in years, but he gave me watercolor pens, and I drew this sea turtle with dolphins and snakes,” Theresa said.
+“I hadn’t drawn anything in years, but he gave me watercolor pens, and I drew this sea turtle with dolphins and snakes,” Teresa said.
 “I was so proud of what I’d made.”

 “He did these things that were geared toward children, and so he was really thinking about how to inspire people to look very closely at nature and get them thinking about art,” Johnson said.
 “He was quiet, but he always engaged with people in meaningful ways.